-In the event, in the opinion of Bond Counsel, the competitive sale regulations are not satisfied the Issuer will utilize the general rule of Treasury Regulation Section 1.148-1(f)(2) and establish the issue price as the first price at which 10% of each maturity is sold to the public.
+In the event, in the opinion of Bond Counsel, the competitive sale regulations are not satisfied either the general rule of Treasury Regulation Section 1.148-1(f)(2) establishing the issue price as the first price at which 10% of each maturity is sold to the public ("General Rule"), or, the Hold-the-Offering-Price Rule, will apply.
+The winning bidder will communicate in writing to the Issuer the Issue Price Rule to be applied to each maturity before the close of business on the date of the sale.
+If no selection is made the Hold-the-Price Rule will apply

-The Issuer will not utilize the hold the price provisions of Treasury Regulation Section 1.148-1(f)(2)(ii).
 Bids will not be subject to cancellation in the event that the competitive sale requirements are not satisfied.